-Air traffic control: UK flights remain significantly disrupted after bank holiday fault
+Air traffic control: UK flight chaos to continue for days after fault

 - Published

-Despite the issue being resolved within hours, Heathrow Airport said its schedule was still affected.

-Some airlines issued similar warnings, with EasyJet telling customers some flights would be "unable to operate".
+Holidaymakers heading to and from the UK will face disruption for days after an air traffic fault caused chaos, the transport secretary has warned.

-Hundreds of flights were cancelled due to the glitch, leaving thousands of people stuck at home and abroad.
+Hundreds of flights were cancelled or delayed due to the technical glitch with the UK's air traffic system, leaving thousands of people stranded.

+The government's Mark Harper said it will take "some days to get... everybody to where they should be".

+Heathrow Airport - the world's busiest two-runway airport - said its schedule remained "significantly disrupted", while EasyJet said some flights are still "unable to operate".

-Holidaymakers described a nightmare Bank Holiday Monday of travel, with many describing frustrated hours-long waits for news of when they would get moving.
+Holidaymakers described a nightmare Bank Holiday Monday, with many waiting hours for news of when they might get moving.

 National Air Traffic Services (Nats) confirmed the fault just after midday on Monday, before it announced at 15:15 BST that it had identified and remedied the issue.